In the early stages of any large scale Insights / BI / Management Information (choose whichever term suits) it’s important to provide a roadmap.

-To communicate a Business Intelligence roadmap this diagram is useful.
 It’s the BI Ladder to Success.
-It is especially helpful for showing the evolution of data insights expertise.
+Similar to the Information Ladder, it is especially helpful for showing the evolution of data insights expertise.

 Combine with the data projects iceberg, which helps manage stakeholder expectations.